veleskasofiia/coursera_data_analysis_python/README.md

 **Data Cleaning and Preprocessing**

-Identify and handl missing values
+*Identify and handl missing values
-Data normalization
+*Data normalization
-String manipulation and cleaning
+*String manipulation and cleaning
-Data visualization
+*Data visualization

 **Data Visualization**

-Used Seaborn and Matplotlib to create visual representations of the data.
+Seaborn and Matplotlib were used in the project to create visual representations of the data.